All forms of Carnitine: L-Carnitine, ALCAR, LCLT, and Levocarnitine — a complete guide

 - Combinations:

-- Carnosine + L-Carnitine: For comprehensive protection of mitochondria and cellular proteins.
+- Carnosine + L-Carnitine: For overall protection of mitochondria and cellular proteins.

 - Carnosine + Vitamin C/E: For enhanced antioxidant effect.